goodahead/ventor-merp/ventor_base/doc/index.rst

 |

+* 13.0.1.6.0 (2022-11-04)
+    - Added the setting 'Save transfer after exit' to the Internal Transfers menu

 * 13.0.1.5.0 (2022-10-10)
     - Added the setting 'Start inventory with 1' to Instant Inventory
     - Added the setting 'Hide Qty to receive ' to  Types of Operations is Receipt